timothy-spencer/gcp-appengine-template/README.md

     changed, in case your change actually does something that you did not expect, like delete resources instead of rename them.
 Be careful!
 This applies to _all_ infrastructure, production/staging/dev/etc.
+  * These example apps all use the same username/password for each of the dev/staging/prod databases.
+In real life, you'd create separate username/passwords for each database that you create, so that the apps in prod can't query each others' databases.